kylewetton/deviceful-starter-dist/readme.md

-# Deviceful.js Starter – npm Edition
+# Deviceful.js Starter – Static Edition

 Command devices for your designs.